8 Ways to Improve Your Brain Health

 Former Congressman, senator, ambassador, powerful historian that he was, visionary and architect of democracy, how much more could he have contributed to the nation he so dearly loved?
 And to the cause of democracy he dedicated his whole life to?

 I will never know.
-What I do know is that with this knowledge about nutrition and the brain, I can help others to improve mental fitness, physical vibrancy and reduce risks of degenerative brain diseases.
+What I do know is that with this knowledge about functional nutrition and the brain, I can help others to improve cognitive function, physical vibrancy and reduce risks of degenerative brain diseases.
 Change-maker that he was, my amazing father would love that.

 Call to Action